 ECON 3080 Intermediate Macroeconomic Theory

-Students will study models of aggregate output, unemployment, prices, interest rates, inflation, and economic growth, in the short-run, the medium-run, and long-run, with applications to the U.S. economy, monetary and fiscal policy issues.
-Students will think critically, construct arguments, and solve problems using the theory and data that economists use.
+In this course we will study models of aggregate output, unemployment, prices, interest rates, inflation, and economic growth, in the short-run, the medium-run, and long-run, with applications to the U.S. economy, monetary and fiscal policy issues.
+We will think critically, construct arguments, and solve problems using the theory and data that economists use.
 An important outcome of the course is the development of coherently understanding and analyzing important practical economic issues.

 - Evaluate different economic arguments and interpret the reasons why some are well-founded, while others are not.

 - Communicate the results of macroeconomic analysis in a clear and professional way.

 - Further your analytical, research and writing skills.

 Mankiw, N. Gregory, Macroeconomics, 10th edition with Sapling Learning.
 Sapling Learning is where you will read your textbook and complete some graded assignments.
 You will access this through our course website on Canvas.

 |Type of Assessment||Times offered||Number counted towards grade||Points per Assignment||Grade Points||Grade Percentage|